Cyd Zeigler: Career

 He is a former sports editor for Genre Magazine, former associate editor for the New York Blade, and has written for Playboy, MSNBC, CNN, New York Press and Out Magazine.
 He has appeared on ESPN, Fox Sports Radio, CNN, and MSNBC as well as contributing to Sports Illustrated, Logo and The New York Times.

 In 1999, Zeigler and Jim Buzinski founded Outsports.
 They co-authored The Outsports Revolution: Truth & Myth in the World of Gay Sports.

-In 2002, Buzinski and Zeigler founded the National Gay Flag Football League.
+In 2002, Buzinski and Zeigler also co-founded the National Gay Flag Football League.

 Zeigler is credited with breaking the story of John Amaechi coming out of the closet in February 2007.
-Amaechi had contacted Zeigler months before, and Zeigler connected Amaechi with the publicist Howard Bragman, who had assisted other gay athletes in coming out.
-Zeigler has also broken national stories including the coming out of then-NFL prospect Michael Sam, the late gay brother of NFL Hall of Famer Michael Irvin, transgender Div.
-1 NCAA athlete Kye Allums, openly gay football players Wade Davis and Alan Gendreau, and a racial headline by ESPN in reference to Jeremy Lin.
+Zeigler has also broken national stories, including the coming out of then-NFL prospect Michael Sam, transgender Div.
+1 NCAA athlete Kye Allums, openly gay football players Wade Davis and Alan Gendreau, and more.
 Zeigler is featured in the 2015 documentary, F(l)ag Football.

-He has been inducted into the LGBTQ Journalists Hall of Fame by the National Lesbian and Gay Journalists Association.
+He was also inducted into the LGBTQ Journalists Hall of Fame by the National Lesbian and Gay Journalists Association.

+Political views

+On March 30, 2023, Zeigler announced on Twitter that he had become a registered Republican for the first time in 20 years, stating that "progressives and Democrats seeking to use the government to attack political foes must be stopped.
+Period.", and that "this completely insane butchering of Democracy and our justice system cannot stand".
+He defended the announcement by stating that he did not like Donald Trump, but then interacted with and promoted the account of Florida governor Ron DeSantis — who was campaigning for the Republican nomination in the 2024 presidential election.
+LGBT publications such as The Advocate and the Washington Blade considered the implicit endorsement of DeSantis to be a "betrayal" of the LGBT community (and especially the transgender community), citing DeSantis's support of anti-LGBT policies such as the Florida Parental Rights in Education Act.
+Zeigler later stated that he didn't agree "with much of what the GOP and DeSantis have done in the last six months", and that he regretted the posts.

 Personal life

-Zeigler presently lives in Los Angeles with his husband, Dan Pinar, a dentist.
+Zeigler presently lives in Los Angeles.
 He previously lived in New York City where he was a research editor for a global financial services firm.
 He was previously a development executive for Disney Channel, focusing on their movie and music franchises before leaving in 2001.